 Starting Yet Another Project

-This is what the beginning of a new DIY build looks like.
-Of course, there’s the planning stages, the design stages and finally the acquisition stages where all the raw materials begin to come in.
-With all of that behind us, this is the start of the build, including the images below.
 Funny how the start of this project looks so much like the start of the last one . . . .
-A pile of cut steel in the middle of the garage floor, a stack of drawings, needed tools all laid out, anticipation in the air, and more.
+A pile of cut steel in the middle of the shop floor, a stack of drawings on the desk, needed tools all laid out, anticipation in the air, and more.

 Steel Parts Cut to LengthShown in the top photo, fetching material is one of the first steps.
 Then, cutting the steel into all the necessary pieces.
-The stack of steel on the trailer is the beginning to the pile of cut parts shown in the next image.
-It does not look like much yet, but it’s actually a pretty good pile representing a couple days of just cutting, drilling and preparing the raw material.
+The stack of steel on the trailer is the beginning of the pile of cut parts shown in the next image.
+It does not look like much yet, but this is actually a pretty good pile representing a couple days of just cutting, drilling, grinding, and preparing new parts from the raw material shapes.

 What will it look like tomorrow?
 That remains to be seen, but this is the start of our next big project.
 Over the next few weeks it will take shape and transform.
 Our DIY build will come from this, and a whole lot more.